Gedeon Richter (company): Shareholder structure

 In 2018 the dividends approved by the shareholders of Gedeon Richter were EUR 41 million in total.

 Operations

 The corporation has two plants today: the headquarters in Budapest, and a subsidiary in Dorog which has been operating since 1967.

-The company has joint ventures in India with Themis Medicare, and in Germany, with Helm AG.2012.
-Biotechnology plant in Debrecen.
+The company has joint ventures in India with Themis Medicare, and in Germany, with Helm AG.

+In 2012, the company opened a biotechnology plant in Debrecen.

 Awards

 In 2017, Gedeon Richter was recognized by the Hungarian Innovation Foundation with the Innovation Grand Prize for the development of Cariprazine, an antipsychotic drug which is used in the treatment of schizophrenia and bipolar disorders.

 IUPAC-Richter Prize

 In 2006, Gedeon Richter gifted a large sum to the International Union of Pure and Applied Chemistry (IUPAC), thereby establishing the IUPAC–Richter Prize in Medicinal Chemistry.
 The $10,000 prize is awarded every second year to an internationally recognized scientist (normally a medicinal chemist), whose research or publications have made a significant contribution to the practice of medicinal chemistry.
 The prize was initiated to honor and highlight the central role of medicinal chemistry in improving human health.